 Last week, I served something new to my culinary fans in our Red House.
-In appearance it was light brown with white strips running through it, had the texture of jelly and was seasoned with a savoury and spicy dressing.
+In appearance, it was light brown with white strips running through it, had the texture of jelly and was seasoned with a savoury and spicy dressing.
 Everyone loved its texture and taste, but nobody could figure out what it was.
 It was actually Chinese pork rind jelly (肉皮冻), an aspic dish made from pork rind and its spiced stock.

 Pork rind jelly is a popular Chinese dish that my dad often cooked when I was young.
 Back then, meat sold in the market was often large chunks.
 My dad would keep pork rind for making this jelly dish which was loved by everyone in our family.
 I remember being amazed by how the stock (in which the pork rind is braised) turned into jelly on its own.

 Before braising, it’s essential to blanch the pork rind for a few minutes which makes slicing much easier (raw pork rind is too tough to cut).
 It also helps to remove any impurities.
 I suggest you scrape any fat remaining on the pork rind.
 This will make the final stock less cloudy.
-Similar to other Chinese meat dishes, my recipe of pork rind jelly calls for herbs and spices: spring onion, ginger, star-anise, cinnamon, bay leaf, etc.
+Similar to other Chinese meat dishes, this recipe calls for herbs and spices: scallions, ginger, star anise, cinnamon, bay leaf, etc.

 When the stock (and the pork rind strips in it) is cooled and congealed to jelly, you can cut it into any shape you like.
 Smooth, slippery and springy, the texture of pork rind jelly is truly delightful.
 Now what you need is a tangy, flavourful dressing to complete the dish.